projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vcat.rst

 ways depending on particular performance needs.
 For example, use dedicated cache ways for RTVM, and use shared cache ways between low priority VMs.

-In ACRN, the CAT resources allocated for vCAT VMs are determined in :ref:`vcat_configuration`.
+In ACRN, the CAT resources allocated for vCAT VMs are determined in :ref:`rdt_configuration`.

 For further details on the RDT, refer to the ACRN RDT high-level design :ref:`hv_rdt`.